btarg/BlazeBot/README.md

 # Loading/Unloading an extension (cog)
-Use the commands `load` or add to `startup_extensions` in config.py to load an extension.
+Use the command `load` or add to `startup_extensions` in config.py to load an extension.
 Unload them with the `unload` command.

 # Starting the bot
 On Windows, the bot can be started using the `BlazeBot-Windows.bat` file.